Did you ever wish there was a way to resolve a dispute with another individual or business without going to trial?

 - The Court will be there and make itself available to convert any collaborative law agreement into a judgment or issue orders that may be necessary to enforce the agreement that you have reached.

 - The statute of limitations and other deadlines are tolled while you engage in this process.
-If you are unable to reach an agreement, you have 30 days to initiate a proceeding that would otherwise be time-barred against a party to the agreement once you give notice to all parties of the termination of the collaborative law agreement as provided for in N.C.G.S. § 1-645(j).
+Suppose you are unable to reach an agreement.
+In that case, you have 30 days to initiate a proceeding that would otherwise be time-barred against a party to the agreement once you give notice to all parties of the termination of the collaborative law agreement as provided for in N.C.G.S. § 1-645(j).

 The idea, of course, is to encourage parties to work out their differences on their own and not leave it to one person, a judge, who often cannot possibly know everything that has transpired between or among the parties.
 The protections placed within the Collaborative Law Act regarding confidentiality of communications during the process and the privilege against having any protected material from being disclosed in later proceedings encourages candor and allows parties to be open and honest with one another without the fear of it being used against you in a later proceeding.

 COVID-19 has changed the landscape of everything we once thought to be normal.
-We simply are not able to have jury trials or hearings in the same manner or in the volume that we did before the pandemic.
-The waiting time to have a jury trial or a bench trial for civil matters grows longer by the day.
+We simply cannot have jury trials or hearings in the same manner or in the volume that we did before the pandemic.
+The waiting time for a jury trial or a bench trial for civil matters grows longer by the day.
 SL2020-65 gives all of us another tool to use when we have a dispute with one another, or with a business, or a dispute between businesses, or with a governmental entity.
 The process can go as fast or as slow as the parties agree to go.
 If the process breaks down, either party has the option to call it quits and ask a court to resolve the dispute.

 From our family to yours, we hope you enjoy learning about changes in the law that might affect you or someone you know.
 We want you to have the best information and to keep you updated on what is happening in the law.
 As always, let us know if we can ever be of service to you.
 Whether you have a case that needs an experienced litigator or needs an attorney who understands that your case might be better suited for the collaborative law process, the lawyers and professional staff at the Law Offices of Jason E. Taylor are ready to answer your questions at any of our offices across North Carolina and South Carolina.